permaweb/ao/servers/cu/README.md

 <!-- tocstop -->

-## Getting Started

-> For ease of development, this Compute Unit will use an embedded PouchDB, by default, when starting in development mode

 ## Usage

 First install dependencies using `npm i`

+> For ease of development, this Compute Unit can use an embedded PouchDB, great for local development.
+By default, when running via `npm run dev`,
+> this is what is used

 Then simply start the server using `npm start` or `npm run dev` if you are working on the project locally.
 This will start a hot-reload process listening